 The car also features a new Ford-developed stability control system.
 For instance, the Mustang GT comes with standard launch control that, Ford says, enables drivers to achieve smooth, consistent starts every time.

 Pericak explained, “We have intelligent access standard in the car, push-button start is standard.
 We have blind-spot monitoring, adaptive cruise control, heated and cooled seats, you name it we’ve got in this car and we’re even showcasing some new technologies to Ford, like tire-pressure monitoring by location, so you’ll be able to see your tire-pressure in each of the corners, first for Ford and debuting it on the Mustang.”

 Pricing and Availability

-Ford has yet to say how much the new Mustangs will cost.
-Word is, they will become available at the end of 2014 in the United States.
+The 2015 Fastback models will have a starting price of $23,600.
+The base V6 convertible starts at $29,100.
+Additional pricing details can be found here.
+Word is, the 2015 Mustangs will become available at the end of 2014 in the United States.
 They are expected to go on sale in Australia in 2015.
-Stay tuned.